 Where you live and what you eat is another layer of developing your global perspective.
-You go beyond a tourist’s experience and live with a local family in a residential neighborhood of Siena.
+You go beyond a tourist’s experience and live with locals in a residential neighborhood of Siena.

-You share a furnished room and bathroom with another CET student or a host sibling of the same gender and age.
-Because you’re staying with a local family, all residences will look different but provide the same general facilities.
+You either have your own furnished room or share one with another CET student or a host sibling of the same gender.
+All homestays (vetted by CET staff) will look different but provide the same general amenities.
 And as the locals do, you commute to class with a leisurely 5-20 minute walk through the city center.

 Connecting Locally at Home

-Living in a homestay with a local family is the best way to get to know and experience life in another country.
-Not only does a host family house and feed you, they provide you with instant community—see how a family birthday is celebrated in an Italian home, get your host parents to teach you the secret to making your new favorite Italian dish, or watch a movie with your host sibling.
-Your host family will love learning about your culture, and more importantly, they will love sharing theirs with you.
+Living in a homestay is the best way to get to know and experience life in another country.
+It’s more than just housing—it’s connecting with locals and understanding what life looks like in Italy.
+See how a family birthday is celebrated in an Italian home, get your host parent to teach you the secret to making your new favorite Italian dish, or watch a movie with your host sibling.
+Your hosts will love learning about your culture, and more importantly, they will love sharing theirs with you.

 Eating in Siena